quic-mtuttle/aimet/Docs/quantsim/calibration.rst

         .. important::

             aimet_torch 2 is fully backward compatible with all the public APIs of aimet_torch 1.x.
-If you are using low-level components of :class:`QuantizationSimModel`, please see :doc:`Migrate to aimet_torch 2 <../apiref/torch/migration_guide>`.
+If you are using low-level components of :class:`QuantizationSimModel`, see the :doc:`aimet_torch 1 to aimet_torch 2 Migration Guide<../apiref/torch/migration_guide>`.

         .. literalinclude:: ../snippets/torch/apply_quantsim.py
            :language: python
            :start-after: # PyTorch imports
            :end-before: # End of PyTorch imports

-        To perform quantization simulation with :mod:`aimet_torch`, your model definition should adhere to specific guidelines.
-For example, :func:`torch.nn.functional` defined in forward pass should be changed to equivalent :class:`torch.nn.Module`.
-For more details on model definition guidelines, please refer: :ref:`PyTorch model guidelines <torch-model-guidelines>`.
+        To perform quantization simulation with :mod:`aimet_torch`, your model definition must conform to the guidelines at :ref:`PyTorch model guidelines <torch-model-guidelines>`.
+        For example, :func:`torch.nn.functional` defined in the forward pass should be changed to the equivalent :class:`torch.nn.Module`.

         .. literalinclude:: ../snippets/torch/apply_quantsim.py
            :language: python